thibmeu/draft-darling-key-directory-over-http/draft-darling-key-directory-over-http.md

 ## Future considerations

 These considerations should be addressed in future drafts.
+Defining them now appears to be premature as the core of the draft does not have consensus.

 ### Consistency

 Consistency allows client to prevent themselves from split view attack.
 A proposal that has been made for Privacy Pass is to use multiple mirrors
-{{!CONSISTENCY}}.
+{{CONSISTENCY}}.
 With a sufficiently high quorum, clients get more confident that they are not singled out.
 It presents scalability issues as you need multiple mirrors, and have one more requests from client per mirror in the quorum.

 ### Key Transparency

-Key Directory over HTTP should integrate with transparency, once the protocol has been defined in {{!KEYTRANS=I-D.ietf-keytrans-protocol}}.
+Key Directory over HTTP SHOULD integrate with transparency, once the protocol has been defined in {{KEYTRANS}}.
 There are specific consideration as to what goes in the log: the full directory, keys individually, privacy considerations.

-# Deployment Considerations

-Rotation schedule: fast?
-Proxy improves client experience and shields key directory server

 # Privacy Considerations

-TODO Privacy

 Clients fetching keys mean they reveal their IP, time, and other informations.
-When the key directory is for an external service, Clients SHOULD consider proxying their traffic through a mirror server.
-Mirrors SHOULD NOT collide with the key server.
+When the key directory is provided by an Origin distinct from the Origin providing service, Clients SHOULD consider proxying their traffic through a Mirror server provided by the service they use.
+This may happen if the Origin service delegates key management to a third party for instance.
+Mirrors SHOULD NOT collide with the key server in an attempt to break Client privacy.

 # Security Considerations